University of Georgia School of Computing

-The University of Georgia Computer Science Major is under The UGA School of Computing, formerly known as the Computer Science Department.
-It is jointly administered by the Franklin College of Arts and Sciences and College of Engineering after a proposal to elevate the department into its own school due to rapid growth in the major at the University of Georgia.
-While the original Computer Science department was established in 1984, the All-New School of Computing was established on July 1, 2022.
+The School of Computing at the University of Georgia, formerly known as the Computer Science Department, is jointly administered by the Franklin College of Arts and Sciences and College of Engineering following a proposal to elevate the department into its own school due to rapid growth in the major.
+While the original Computer Science department was established in 1984, the School of Computing was established on July 1, 2022.
+The university has been designated a National Center of Academic Excellence in Cyber Defense Research by the National Security Agency and Department of Homeland Security, one of 71 institutions nationwide to hold the designation.
+The graduate computer science program was ranked 76th in the United States in the 2026 U.S. News & World Report rankings.

-2014–2016 growth
+Academics

+The School of Computing offers two undergraduate degrees: a Bachelor of Science in Computer Science and a Bachelor of Science in Data Science.
+At the graduate level, the school offers a Master of Science in Computer Science (thesis and non-thesis options), a Master of Science in Cybersecurity and Privacy (non-thesis), a Master in Applied Mathematical Sciences, and a Doctor of Philosophy in Computer Science.

+History

-Computer Science is, as of September 2016, the third-most enrolled major at the University of Georgia and is the university's fastest growing major.
+Computer Science was, as of September 2016, the third-most enrolled major at the University of Georgia.
 The number of undergraduates enrolled as Computer Science majors increased from 614 in fall 2014 to 751 in fall 2015 (an increase of 22%).
-In 2016, the Computer Science department was able to hire more faculty to keep up with its own growth and the national need for IT and programming related skills.
-This hiring process was primarily sparked by a student petition, which amassed over 1000 signatures, to the Computer Science department head and the dean of the Franklin College of Arts and Sciences.
-The petition requested more funding and instructors for the department.
-Computer Science is also the 3rd highest paying major at UGA, with each student making a $59,800 starting salary and a $102,000 mid career salary on average.
+In 2016, the Computer Science department hired additional faculty in response to enrollment growth and rising demand for computing graduates.
+The hiring was prompted in part by a student petition, which amassed over 1,000 signatures, requesting more funding and instructors from the department head and the dean of the Franklin College of Arts and Sciences.
+As enrollment continued to grow, Provost S. Jack Hu charged a seven-member Task Force on the Future of Computing with evaluating the department's future.
+The task force, comprising faculty and academic leaders from the Franklin College and the College of Engineering, recommended elevation to a school, and the University of Georgia formally established the School of Computing on July 1, 2022.